henkbirkholz/sacmim/draft-camwinget-sacm-information-model-01.md

 organization:

-: this CIE aggregates information about an organization and can be references via its id
+: this subject aggregates information about an organization and can be references via its id

 : organization-id